its-a-maxi/Making-Pong-in-TS/README.md

 <!-- ABOUT THE PROJECT -->
 ## ℹ️ About The Project

-Practicing ts making a PONG clone, this code will come in handy for our next project, _ft_transcendece_.
+Practicing TS making a PONG clone, this code will come in handy for our next project, _ft_transcendece_.

 <p align="right">(<a href="#top">back to top</a>)</p>